wee-slack/wee-slack/README.md

 Note that in some cases it may be necessary to include the `d-s` cookie as well.
 If so, you can supply it in this format `<token>:d=<d_cookie>;d-s=<d-s_cookie>`.

-If you use Firefox, you can run the `extract_token_from_browser.py` script to get the tokens and cookies for all the teams you're logged into:
+If you use Chrome or Firefox, you can run the `extract_token_from_browser.py` script to get the tokens and cookies for all the teams you're logged into:

 ```
-./extract_token_from_browser.py firefox
+./extract_token_from_browser.py <browser>
 ```

-(Note this script requires the python3-snappy library.)
+(Note this script requires the Plyvel, PyCryptodome and SecretStorage libraries for Chrome and may require the python-snappy library for Firefox.)

 #### Optional: Connecting to multiple teams